runspired/runspired.com/_posts/2023-01-31-modern-ember-data.md

 Second, we gained all the functionality of whatever handlers we registered for use.
 Most commonly, this will be the [Fetch Handler](https://github.com/emberjs/data/blob/5a48f52a08587e59cb529575577880daf678ae00/packages/request/src/fetch.ts).

 This means that immediately our code example started handling a number of scenarios that it didn't before, despite no seeming change.
-Let's unpack what we get that we didn't have before.
+Lets unpack what we get that we didn't have before.
 In no particular order:

 - The fetch code is SSR ready
 - We account for libraries like mirage that will try to dynamically swap out `fetch` for its own version